Ways to Use Social Media to Connect with Students

 As a teacher, you know that social media can be a valuable tool for connecting with students.
 But how can you make the most of social media to foster engagement and create lasting connections?
 Here are some ideas to get started.

-You might begin by creating a class Twitter account and using it to post updates about what’s going on in class.
+You might begin by creating a class Twitter account and using it to post updates about what’s going on in class, sometimes learning something new like Crypto learning.
 This can help keep students informed and engaged.
 Or, consider starting a classroom blog where students can share their work and reflections.
 Additionally, tools like Padlet or Google Docs allow for easy collaboration between classmates.
 With so many options available, there’s no reason not to use social media to connect with your students!

 How can we use social media to help students in their studies?